Skip to content

 Latent parameters (the uncertain-distributions bridge)

-An observed covariate (time, region) and a latent parameter (one a sampler draws) are the same covariate channel — only who fills the slot differs.
-A leaf keyed on a parameter name resolves against a context carrying that value, which with_covariates threads in alongside the observed covariates:
+An observed covariate (time, region) and a latent parameter (one a sampler draws) are the same covariate channel — only who fills the slot differs. with_covariates threads a latent value into the context alongside the observed covariates, so a leaf keyed on a parameter name resolves the same way:

 julia